tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

-I used a [Raspberry Pi (3rd Gen, Model B)](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) running [Motion](https://motion-project.github.io/) and integrated it with [Home Assistant](https://www.home-assistant.io/) (which powers all my other home automation gizmos) and [Cloudflare Stream](https://www.cloudflare.com/products/cloudflare-stream/) (for easy video storage/review).
+I used a [Raspberry Pi (3rd Gen, Model B)](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) running [Motion](https://motion-project.github.io/) and integrated it with [Home Assistant](https://www.home-assistant.io/) (which powers all my home automation gizmos) and [Cloudflare Stream](https://www.cloudflare.com/products/cloudflare-stream/) (for easy video storage/playback).

-Uploading video clips to Stream is a convenience feature not strictly necessary for my mission, but I'm the Product Manager for Stream and this may make a funny story for the office.
+Uploading video clips to Stream is a convenience feature not really necessary for my mission, but I'm the Product Manager for Stream and this may make a funny story for the office.